Bank of America Plaza (Dallas): Broadcast and communications center

 The top two floors function as a broadcast communications tower using the building itself as a broadcast tower structure.
 ABC, CBS, NBC, FOX and The CW operate television transmission facilities on the 72nd floor and 74th level roof as well as most federal law enforcement agencies.
 All point-to-point microwave and fixed-service antennas are concealed within a specifically designed glass communications parapet on the top floor.
 The base of the 73rd floor parapet opens to the 72nd floor data and communications center below allowing for easy and safe access during installation and servicing of wireless devices.
 It also protects the hardware from weather.
 The building operates a sophisticated in-building distributed antenna system as well as a shared tenant data center.
 James Chiles designed this facility in 1985 one year prior to his rooftop antenna design of Renaissance Tower in 1986.

 Amateur radio operators also install repeater systems on this building.

 Floor directory

 The 72nd-73rd floors contain mechanical space and telecommunications equipment for the broadcast antennas on the roof.
 Two rooftop balconies on the 72nd floor are closed to the public and store the building's window washing equipment.

-The building's 70th floor contains an observation deck accessed by express elevators in the lobby.
-The lower level contains retail such as shops and restaurants which connect to the tunnels.
+The lower level contains retail such as shops and restaurants which connect to the Dallas Pedestrian Network.